Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Results

 In our study, LIME was first used to generate local explanations for individual predictions made by the BERT-based ATD classifier.
-LIME works by perturbing the input text, which means making small changes or modifications to the input to generate new, slightly different versions of it, and then learning an interpretable surrogate model that approximates the classifier's decision boundary in the vicinity of a specific prediction~\cite{ribeiro2016should}.
-For each Jira issue, LIME outputs a ranked list of tokens (words or phrases) along with their contribution weights, indicating the degree to which each token influenced the model's classification as ATD or Non-ATD.
+For each Jira issue, LIME outputs a ranked list of tokens (words or phrases) along with their contribution weights, indicating the degree to which each token influenced the model's classification as ATD or Non{-}ATD.

 Figure~\ref{fig_explain_lime-camel} illustrates a LIME explanation for one issue classified as ATD.
 The horizontal bar chart highlights the most influential tokens from the issue's summary and description.
 Tokens such as \enquote{dependency,} \enquote{decoupled,} \enquote{should move,} \enquote{refactor,} and \enquote{reduce} appear with positive weights, meaning they strongly support the model's decision to classify the issue as ATD.
-These terms reflect common architectural concerns such as modularity, abstraction, and dependency restructuring.
+These terms reflect common architectural concerns, including modularity, abstraction, and dependency restructuring.

 To further interpret the predictions made by our BERT-based classifier for ATD, we applied SHAP to generate local explanations for individual instances.
 Figure~\ref{fig_explain_shap-camel} displays a SHAP text explanation for a Jira issue classified as ATD.
-At the top of the figure, the predicted class (ATD) and the associated prediction probabilities (Non-ATD = 0.07, ATD = 0.93) are reported, providing transparency into the model's confidence.
+At the top of the figure, the predicted class (ATD) and the associated prediction probabilities (Non{-}ATD = 0.07, ATD = 0.93) are reported, providing transparency into the model's confidence.

 The SHAP visualization highlights the specific tokens in the Jira issue text that most influenced the classification.
-Tokens highlighted in red contributed positively toward the ATD class, while tokens in blue (if present) would indicate contributions toward the Non-ATD class.
+Tokens highlighted in red contributed positively toward the ATD class, while tokens in blue (if present) would indicate contributions toward the Non{-}ATD class.
 The horizontal axis represents the model's output probability, starting from the base value (0.21) and moving toward the final predicted probability for the ATD class (0.93).
 The magnitude of each token's contribution is visually represented by the length and intensity of its highlight.

 In this example, tokens such as \enquote{decoupled}, \enquote{simplify the code}, and \enquote{should move} are prominently highlighted in red, signaling strong support for the ATD prediction.
 This local explanation helps users and experts see which parts of the text the model considered most indicative of architectural technical debt, supporting transparency and interpretability in automated ATD detection.